 Do you find yourself having to refill your dog’s water bowl more often than usual?
-It could be that your dog is drinking excessively, which can be a sign of a health issue.
+It could be that your dog is drinking excessively, which could be a sign of a health issue.

-Dogs can end up drinking a lot of water for many different reasons.
+Dogs can end up drinking more water than usual for many different reasons.
 Just like humans reaching for their water bottle more often on hot summer days or after a salty snack, our dogs could also become thirsty more quickly depending on how hot they are or what food they eat.

 How much should dogs drink?